 Osteoarthritis (OA) is joint inflammation due to the deterioration of cartilage, which causes bones to rub against each other.
 People with OA suffer from stiffness, pain, and decreased range of motion in the joint(s).
 While there is no known cure for OA, treatment focuses on pain reduction through medication, physical therapy, or occupational therapy.
 Stem cell therapy offers a potential treatment alternative that exploits the anti-inflammatory and healing effects of mesenchymal stem cells and growth factors.

-Rheumatoid Arthritis (RA) is joint inflammation due to an autoimmune process where the body’s immune system attacks its joints.
+Rheumatoid Arthritis (RA is joint inflammation due to an autoimmune process where the body’s immune system attacks its joints.
 People with RA suffer from flares of pain, fatigue, and warm, swollen, and reddish joints.
-Chronic inflammation can damage joints, thus treatment is focused on reducing inflammation and slowing the progression of the disease.
+Chronic inflammation can damage joints, thus threatment is focused on reducing inflammation and showing the progression of the disease.
 Stem cell therapy offers a potential treatment alternative that exploits the anti-inflammatory and healing effects of mesenchymal stem cells and growth factors.

 Rotator cuff injuries, arthritis of the shoulder joints, and other sources of chronic shoulder pain may be responsive to stem cell therapy.
 Stem cells aim to diminish inflammation in addition to repairing and regenerating affected joints.